 - 5 What If My Employer Didn’t Carry Workers’ Comp Insurance?

 - 6 How To Protect Yourself On The Job

 - 7 Hurt In A Boston Workplace Accident?
 Call Kelly & Associates For Help

 Massachusetts Workers’ Compensation Laws

 All Boston employers are required to carry workers’ compensation insurance.
 If you are injured at work, you will go through your employer’s insurance company to pursue workers’ compensation benefits.

 The amount of benefits a worker will receive depends on the nature of their injury and the extent of the disability suffered.
-A total and permanent disability refers to an injury that prevents a worker from ever returning to work.
+A total and permanent disability refer to an injury that prevents a worker from ever returning to work.
 In these instances, an injured worker will receive more than they would if they sustained a temporary disability.
 This is because a temporary disability means the employee will be able to return to work in the future.

 Boston’s worker compensation laws outline the maximum amounts disabled workers are entitled to after an injury.

 - Permanent and total incapacity: Workers are paid two-thirds of their average weekly wage (AWW) up to the maximum state annual weekly wage (SAWW) for as long as they are disabled.